boosterl/pile/README.md

 ## Optimization of a Raspberry Pi zero W
 ### Power measurements of a Raspberry Pi zero W

 This table represents some measurements of the power consumption of Raspberry Pi zero W connected to WiFi, with no other USB devices, or other peripherals connected.
-These measurements have been taken from a USB power monitor.
+These measurements have been taken from a Portapow premium USB + DC Power Monitor.

 | Power draw with no optimization | Power draw with optimization |
 | :-:              		   | :-:                           |